Kwamina

 Kwamina is a musical with the libretto by Robert Alan Aurthur and music and lyrics by Richard Adler.

 Production

-The musical opened in out of town tryouts in Toronto, where, as noted by Ken Mandelbaum "The reviews were promising", and then ran in Boston.
-Kwamina premiered on Broadway at the 54th Street Theatre on October 23, 1961 and closed on November 18, 1961 after 32 performances.
-It starred Sally Ann Howes, Terry Carter, Robert Guillaume, and Brock Peters, and was directed by Robert Lewis and choreographed by Agnes de Mille.
+The musical opened in out of town tryouts in Toronto, where, as noted by Ken Mandelbaum, "The reviews were promising", and then ran in Boston.
+Kwamina premiered on Broadway at the 54th Street Theatre on October 23, 1961, and closed on November 18, 1961, after 32 performances.
+The production starred Sally Ann Howes, Terry Carter, Robert Guillaume, and Brock Peters, and was directed by Robert Lewis and choreographed by Agnes de Mille.
 Mandelbaum noted that the Broadway reviews were "mixed but mostly negative", but did praise de Mille, her dancers, and the set.

 Synopsis

 The son of an African tribal chief returns home after attending medical school in London and finds his modern methods conflict with his village's traditions.
 He also butts heads with the village's white female doctor, but he ultimately falls in love with her.